United Kingdom

 A remarkable pilot project installed on a 787-ft. container ship has proven it’s possible to capture emissions from the smokestacks of cargo ships with 78% efficiency and convert the CO2 into limestone pebbles, which can be offloaded and sold.
 London startup Seabound, funded by a US$1.5-million grant from the UK Government, partnered up with global shipping company Lomar to install the carbon capture equipment on one of its older and dirtier-burning ships, a medium-sized vessel capable of carrying more than 3,200 shipping containers.

-Doctor holding vial of HPV vaccine
+Doctor holding vial of HPV vaccine, for article on HPV vaccination

 No cervical cancer cases in HPV-vaccinated women in Scotland